dotnet/docs/docs/core/introduction.md

 * **.NET Framework** -- It provides access to the broad capabilities of Windows and Windows Server.
 Also extensively used for Windows-based cloud computing.
 The original .NET.
 * **Mono** -- A cross-platform implementation of .NET Framework.
 The original community and open source .NET.
 Used for Android, iOS, and Wasm apps.
-* **.NET (Core)** -- A cross-platform and open source implementation of .NET, re-thought for the cloud age while remaining significantly compatible with .NET Framework.
-Uses for Linux, macOS, and Windows support.
+* **.NET (Core)** -- A cross-platform and open source implementation of .NET, rethought for the cloud age while remaining significantly compatible with .NET Framework.
+Used for Linux, macOS, and Windows apps.

 ## Next steps